bridgpal/connect-chat/README.md

-# Product Assistant Chat
+# Connect Chat

-An interactive chatbot that helps users find and explore products using OpenAI's function calling capabilities.
+A modern shopping assistant chatbot built with React and Mastra.ai that helps users find and explore products through natural conversation.

+## Overview

+Connect Chat is a powerful shopping assistant that leverages Mastra.ai's capabilities to provide context-aware conversations with memory persistence.
+It integrates with the [mastra-shopping](https://github.com/bridgpal/mastra-shopping) backend to deliver a seamless shopping experience.

 ## Features

-- Real-time chat interface with loading indicators
-- Product search and filtering capabilities:
-  - Search by title/description
-  - Filter by maximum price
-  - Filter by category
-- Beautiful product card display
-- Responsive design
-- Seamless integration with OpenAI's API
+- **Intelligent Shopping Assistant**: Natural language understanding for product queries
+- **Context-Aware Conversations**: Maintains conversation history for more relevant responses
+- **Memory Persistence**: Remembers user preferences and previous interactions
+- **Client-Side Tools**: Handles product search functionality directly in the browser
+- **Responsive Design**: Works on desktop and mobile devices
+- **Modular Architecture**: Easy to extend and customize

 ## Tech Stack

-- React
+- React + Vite
 - TypeScript
-- Netlify Functions (for serverless backend)
-- OpenAI API
+- Mastra.ai SDK
 - Tailwind CSS
-- Lucide React (for icons)

 ## Project Structure